Do you want to learn Python List? How to create a list? How to add, update, and remove elements from the Python list?

 Example: [‘Alice’, 26, ‘Developer’]

-Above example is also a valid list.
+The above example is also a valid list.
 The first and third elements are strings.
 The second element is an integer.

 Some of the characteristic of Python list: